 Curriculum Committee.
-This committee reviews and approves new course and new program proposals and approves instructor appointments.
+This committee reviews and approves new course and new program proposals and approves graduate school appointments.
 In addition, this committee may address curricular priorities or goals of the School, such as helping ensure that the program curricula reflect the school's diversity, social justice and equity mission.
+This committee also reviews part-time faculty graduate faculty status.
 The committee is composed of faculty members from multiple SEHD programs and one SEHD staff representative.
-The faculty members are elected by the SEHD faculty and serve for three years, with the possibility of continuing to serve longer.
+The faculty members are elected by the SEHD faculty and serve for two years, with the possibility of continuing to serve longer.
 Each year the committee may opt to elect a chair from the members of the Curriculum Committee.
 The chair directs regular meetings, advises students and faculty on policies and procedures.
 The staff representative is assigned to the committee and serves ex officio.